Quansight/Quansight-website/apps/labs/posts/numpy-string-ufuncs.md

   alt="A bar plot showing the performance increase between the old approach and the new ufuncs across two different benchmarks" />

 The results clearly illustrate a big performance improvement, especially for bigger arrays.
-In the benchmarks we ran with 1000-element array, there was a performance increase of 150x-492x depending on the string operation, while there was a much moderate speed-up of 4x-11x for smaller two-element arrays.
+In the benchmarks we ran with a 1000-element array, there was a performance increase of 150x-492x depending on the string operation, while there was a much moderate speed-up of 4x-11x for smaller two-element arrays.
 This goes to show that operating on the raw C data, instead of doing the CPython